 Tulsa Fire’s Michael Baker on Operative IQ’s Controlled Substance Tracking

-Michael Baker has been on the forefront of ensuring the highest quality pre-hospital emergency medical care to the city of Tulsa, OK.
-As the Director of Emergency Medical Services for over five years, Michael has continued to focus on EMS education, quality improvement, and logistics of the EMS branch of the Tulsa Fire department.
+Michael Baker has been on the forefront of ensuring the highest quality pre-hospital emergency medical care to the city of Tulsa, Oklahoma.
+As the Director of Emergency Medical Services for over five years, Baker has continued to focus on EMS education, quality improvement, and logistics of the EMS branch of the Tulsa Fire department.

-In October 2014 Michael and Tulsa Fire decided to give Operative IQ’s Controlled Substance Tracking a try and only a few short months later they’re reaping the benefits.
+In October 2014, Baker and Tulsa Fire decided to give Operative IQ’s Controlled Substance Tracking a try and only a few short months later they’re reaping the benefits.

 THERE MUST BE A BETTER WAY

-Not unlike many other agencies, Michael and the Tulsa Fire department were using paper logs to manage their controlled substances which cost them time and money.
-“Being in a distributed environment where our stations are located all across a big metropolitan area,” explained Michael, “we would constantly find ourselves trading out sheets.”
+Not unlike many other agencies, Baker and the Tulsa Fire department were using paper logs to manage their controlled substances which cost them time and money.
+“Being in a distributed environment where our stations are located all across a big metropolitan area,” Baker said.
+“We would constantly find ourselves trading out sheets.”

 Another challenge of being spread out over 201 square miles is the inherent accountability problem.
-“It’s not like I issue controlled substances on a daily basis.
-I just have an exchange between the two paramedics onsite,” said Michael.
+“It’s not like I issue controlled substances on a daily basis; I just have an exchange between the two paramedics onsite,” Baker said.
 “What we found was that there was a lot of places that it was prone to error.”

 THE RIGHT TOOL FOR THE JOB